Woman wiping her eyes

 Why prioritise workplace wellbeing?

-Taking care of employees’ mental health can have a major return on investment not just in improved staff wellbeing but also potentially meaning:
+Taking care of employees’ health, happiness and wellbeing can have a major return on investment in areas such as:

 • Reduced absenteeism